Atomicity (database systems)

-In database systems, atomicity (/ˌætəˈmɪsəti/; from ἄτομος) is one of the ACID (Atomicity, Consistency, Isolation, Durability) transaction properties.
-An atomic transaction is an indivisible and irreducible series of database operations such that either all occurs, or nothing occurs.
-A guarantee of atomicity prevents updates to the database occurring only partially, which can cause greater problems than rejecting the whole series outright.
-As a consequence, the transaction cannot be observed to be in progress by another database client.
-At one moment in time, it has not yet happened, and at the next it has already occurred in whole (or nothing happened if the transaction was cancelled in progress).
+In database systems, atomicity (/ˌætəˈmɪsəti/; from ἄτομος) is the property of a database transaction consisting of an indivisible and irreducible series of database operations such that either all occur, or none occur.
+It is one of the ACID transaction properties: Atomicity, Consistency, Isolation, Durability.

+A guarantee of atomicity prevents partial database updates from occurring, because they can cause greater problems than rejecting the whole series outright.
+As a consequence, an atomic transaction cannot be observed to be in progress by another database client: at one moment in time, it has not yet happened, and at the next it has already occurred in whole (or nothing happened if the transaction was cancelled in progress).

-An example of an atomic transaction is a monetary transfer from bank account A to account B. It consists of two operations, withdrawing the money from account A and saving it to account B. Performing these operations in an atomic transaction ensures that the database remains in a consistent state, that is, money is neither lost nor created if either of those two operations fails.
+An example of transaction atomicity could be a digital monetary transfer from bank account A to account B. It consists of two operations, debiting the money from account A and crediting it to account B. Performing both of these operations inside of an atomic transaction ensures that the database remains in a consistent state, if either operation fails there will not be any unaccountable credits or debits affecting either account.

-The same term is also used in the definition of First normal form in database systems, where it instead refers to the concept that the values for fields may not consist of multiple smaller value to be decomposed, such as a string into which multiple names, numbers, dates, or other types may be packed.
+The same term is also used in the definition of First normal form in database systems, where it instead refers to the concept that the values for fields may not consist of multiple smaller values to be decomposed, such as a string into which multiple names, numbers, dates, or other types may be packed.